cloudevents/spec/mqtt-transport-binding.md

-In the *binary* content mode, the value of the event `data` attribute is placed into the MQTT PUBLISH message's payload section as-is, with the `contentType` attribute value declaring its media type; all other event attributes are mapped to the MQTT PUBLISH message's [properties section][5-publish-properties].
+In the *binary* content mode, the value of the event `data` attribute is placed into the MQTT PUBLISH message's payload section as-is, with the `contenttype` attribute value declaring its media type; all other event attributes are mapped to the MQTT PUBLISH message's [properties section][5-publish-properties].